 An outside tap or garden tap is a tap fitted to the outside of a building which delivers water for use outside of the property.
-Outside taps are designed to be easily connectable to hoses and provide a convenient water source for a pressure washer, or for the use of a hose to wash the car or water the garden.
-Having an outside tap also means there is no need to impede the use of other water outlets in the home – for example, by fitting a garden hose to the kitchen tap.
+They provide a convenient water source for a hose or a pressure washer.
+Having an outside tap also means there is no need to block e.g. the kitchen tap with a garden hose.

 Outside tap overview